-The picturesque Portuguese village of Cinfaes will be the host of the 26th edition of the European Mountain Running Championships on Saturday 4 July 2020.
+The picturesque Portuguese village of Cinfaes will be the host of the 26th edition of the European Mountain Running Championships, which will now take place in 2021 after being postponed from its original date of 4 July 2020 due to the coronavirus (COVID-19) pandemic.
+The new date next year will be announced in the coming months.

 Portugal has twice before been the host for this competition, in 2002 and 2015, but both times they were staged on the island of Madeira so this will be the first occasion when the event has been on the mainland of the country.